mstange/framehop/Readme.md

 ## Current State and Roadmap

-framehop is still a work in progress.
+Framehop is still a work in progress.
 Its API is subject to change.
 The API churn probably won't quieten down at least until we have one or two 32 bit architectures implemented.

 That said, framehop works remarkably well on the supported platforms, and is definitely worth a try if you can stomach the frequent API breakages and the lack of documentation.
 Please file issues if you run into any trouble or have suggestions.